losizm/grapple/README.md

 ### Extracting Values from JSON Structure

-You can navigate your way through a JSON array or object to extract values deep inside its structure.
+You can navigate your way through a `JsonArray` or `JsonObject` to extract values deep inside its structure.

 ```scala
 val json = Json.parse("""